-- A kappa sigma clip of the differences of the line positions as determined in the object and in the sky spectrum is performed. - A uniform function is fit to the resisual line position differences. - The sky spectrum and the sky cube are correspondingly shifted. - It is computed the scaling factor to be applied to the sky emission lines to remove from the object spectrum the sky residuals.
+- A Gaussian fit centered at each line pick is performed to compute the line wavelength position of the object and the sky lines, the line object and sky intensity and its associated error.
+Only lines of width greater than skycor-line_hw are considered. - A kappa sigma clipping of the differences of the line positions as determined in the object and in the sky spectrum is performed. - A uniform function is fit to the resisual line position differences. - The sky spectrum and the sky cube are correspondingly shifted. - The scaling factor that is applied to the sky emission lines in order to remove them from the object spectrum is computed.